andrea-manzi/onedata-luma/README.md

-# Template for EGI repositories.
+# onedata-luma

+This repository contains the source code to configure the JSON file for the Onedata Local User MApping (LUMA).

 It includes: